SayakNandi123/University-Campus-Networking-System/Configurations/README.md

 # Device Configurations

-This folder contains router and network configuration outputs.
+This folder contains the configuration files and command outputs for the network devices used in the **University Campus Networking System** project.

-Configurations include
+## Included Configurations

 - Main Campus Router
 - Branch Campus Router
 - Cloud Router

-- Interface Configuration
+## Configuration Highlights

-- Serial Links
+- Router interface configuration
-- Gigabit Interfaces
+- Gigabit Ethernet interface settings
+- Serial interface configuration
-- Clock Rate Configuration
+- Clock rate configuration
+- RIP v2 routing configuration
+- DHCP configuration
+- Inter-VLAN routing (Router-on-a-Stick)
+- IP addressing and subnet configuration

+These configuration files can be used to understand, verify, or recreate the network setup in Cisco Packet Tracer.